Copyright © 1999–2017 FastMail Pty Ltd

 If you specify

-*@domain.tld for a personality, then you will be able to specify something different to replace the
+*@domain.tld for an account identity email address, then you will be able to specify something different to replace the

-* with for each individual message that you send.
+* with for each individual message that you send using this identity.

-Reply-Toheader on emails you send.
-When a recipient replies to the email, it should go to this address rather than the
+- Reply To — When a recipient replies to the email, it will go to this address rather than the

 Fromaddress.
 Leave this blank unless you explicitly want replies to go to a different address.

-Bcccopy of every email you send from this personality will be sent to the email addresses you specify here.
+Bcccopy of every email you send from this identity will be sent to the email addresses you specify here.
+This list can be generated out of your contacts via auto-completion.

-Bcccopy of every email you send via SMTP with a
+Bcccopy of every email you send via an external client with a

-Sent Items on SMTP — If ticked, a copy will also be saved to the Sent Items folder when you send an email via SMTP with a
+- Save a copy when sending through 3rd party clients — If ticked, a copy will also be saved to the Sent folder when you send an email via an external client with a

-From email address matching this personality.
-Attachments will always be included with the message in this case, regardless of the Save sent files option.
+Fromemail address matching this identity.
+Attachments will always be included with the message in this case, regardless of the Include attachments option.

-Send via external SMTP server — Normally when you send email, the email will be sent via the FastMail server.
+Send via — Normally when you send email, the email will be sent via the FastMail server.
 From there, we find the appropriate server for each recipient of the email, and forward it on to that server directly.

 However, if the domain of the email address is not hosted with FastMail, you probably want to send via that domain's SMTP server if possible to ensure your messages are delivered reliably (see the note below on SPF issues).